Can you switch your electric company? I’ll walk you through how to shop electricity plans to save money (without losing your sanity).

 You’ll want to:

-- Grab an actual electric bill (either a paper one, or access one online – this will be good, as you can see multiple months instead of just one)
+- Grab an actual electricity bill (either a paper one, or access one online – this will be good, as you can see multiple months instead of just one)

 - Highlight or underline the fine print where it states how much you’re paying for your current plan

-In order to compare your current plan with potential new ones, you'll need to know:
+In order to compare electricity plans with your current plan, you’ll need to know:

 - Your energy charge (for example, 8.5¢/kWh)